 Blending is a painting technique where two different colors are slightly mixed together when wet, giving a smooth transition from one color to the next.
-The transition color will be a product of the two blended colors (i.e if you are blending blue into a yellow, the transition color will be a green).
+The transition color will be a product of the two blended colors (i.e., if you blend blue into yellow, the transition color will be green).

 Blending is probably one of the most overused techniques by beginner painters, as they aim to create a very smooth and ‘realistic‘ painting.
 However, too much blending can easily lead the painting having a very plastic and over-refined appearance.